Pregnancy during thyroid can and should be an issue of concern- but not worrying, if you take right steps to avoid complications.

-Thyroid gland is a small, butterfly-shaped gland in the front of your neck that produces thyroid hormone.
+Thyroid gland is a small, butterfly-shaped gland in the front of your neck, that produces thyroid hormone.
 These hormones affect your metabolism rate and aids proper functioning of your body.
 They can also help in regulating blood pressure (BP), heart rate and body temperature.

 - Eat healthy, timely meals.
 Choose healthy, home-cooked meals over processed foods.
 It is very important to eat on time to regulate your metabolism.
-Also make sure the fruits and vegetables that you eat are thoroughly cleaned before consumption.
+Also, make sure the fruits and vegetables that you eat are thoroughly cleaned before consumption.

 - Stock up on greens and whole grains.
 Leafy greens such as spinach, fenugreek and lettuce are a good source of magnesium which is beneficial to thyroid.
 Include these in your daily diet.
-Hypothyroidism can cause constipation, which get worse during pregnancy.
+Hypothyroidism can cause constipation, which gets worse during pregnancy.
 A diet rich in whole grains can help ease bowel movement.

 - Include nuts and berries in your diet.
 Cashews, almonds and walnuts are a rich source of magnesium and protein that help boost the functionality of thyroid gland.
-Berries like strawberry and blueberry are power-packed with anti-oxidants and help improve your immune system.
+Berries like strawberry and blueberry are power-packed with antioxidants and help improve your immune system.

 - Get enough Vitamin D. Bone loss is a common symptom during hypothyroidism.
 Foods rich in Vitamin D, along with calcium will help prevent bone loss.

 - Avoid foods that can hurt thyroid.
 Food like cabbage, broccoli and cauliflower are called goitrogens and they suppress thyroid functions.
 Soy should also be avoided if you have iodine deficiency.